psf/black/README.md

 ### 18.3a2 (unreleased)

+* ignore empty bracket pairs while splitting.
+This avoids very weirdly looking formattings (#34, #35)

+* remove a trailing comma if there is a single argument to a call

 * fixed missing space in numpy-style array indexing (#33)

 * fixed spurious space after star-based unary expressions (#31)